Aer0Sol/ChallengeDiscussion/Be_Fast/Writeup.md

 # Premise

 Challenge asks us to be super-fast and for twenty 8-byte keys and to get the flag, simply perform decryption on the secret_message which is encrypted to receive the flag.
 Encryption done is DES with some shifts for certain parameters involved.
-Our Secret message is of the form:
+Our secret message is of the form:

 ```b'TOP_SECRET:' + os.urandom(40)```